 My latest adventure tale-cum-travel memoir Paris to the Pyrenees: A Skeptic Pilgrim Walks the Way of Saint James hit bookshelves in April 2013–and we hit the road to promote it, on both coasts.
 The first printing sold out in under two weeks!
 The e-book reached number 5 all-told on Amazon.com for all e-books, and was number 1 in half a dozen categories.

 Listen to an interview about the book with NPR radio host extraordinaire Jacki Lyden on Weekend Edition Sunday.

 Watch David interviewed on KATU-TV in Portland.

-Secondo, the audio book version of Paris, Paris: Journey into the City of Light also came out in 2013.
-The paperback is about to be reprinted, bringing the number of printings to ten or perhaps eleven–I have lost count.
-Not bad for this "little" book of essays about Paris that travel writing legend Jan Morris called "Perhaps the most evocative book about Paris since A Moveable Feast."
+The audio book version of Paris, Paris: Journey into the City of Light also came out in 2013.
+The paperback was reprinted yet again, bringing the number of printings to ten or perhaps eleven–I have lost count.
+Not bad for this “little” book of essays about Paris that travel writing legend Jan Morris called “Perhaps the most evocative book about Paris since A Moveable Feast.”

 History, mystery, lore department: 2013 was also the year my history app of Paris made its debut on your iPhone, iPad or other hand-held device: David Downie’s Paris Timeline.

 Books, the background

-My dozen-plus nonfiction books include Paris, Paris: Journey into the City of Light.
+My thirteen nonfiction books include Paris, Paris: Journey into the City of Light.
 Called “Perhaps the most evocative American book about Paris since A Moveable Feast,” by travel-writing legend Jan Morris, it went through multiple printings in its first edition and was thoroughly updated, expanded, redesigned and reissued in 2011 by Broadway Books/Random House.
 Pleasant surprise: it’s an evergreen and continues to sell and sell.
 At last report it was joyously exiting its ninth printing: the tenth is underway.
 The little book that could…

 My three Food Wine guidebooks continue to leap off bookstore shelves after garnering critical acclaim and starred reviews in prestigious venues such as Publishers Weekly.
 Stay tuned: they will soon be available as eb00ks and/or apps, starting with Rome.